Wanted: Emotion pt. 2 (The Brainwork)

 Now this is where irony is a mother fucker.
 My dad got my mother pregnant out of wedlock (unmarried).
 In the 70’s Pentecostal establishment, if you liked them enough to sleep with them, then you liked them enough to make an honest woman out them.
 They were made to get married because it was the right thing to do.
 ENTER RESENTMENT GALORE!
 My dad and my mom were polar opposite people in every facet of behavioral habits.
 My mom was ever content, my dad was ever driven and I know that didn’t sit well with him at all.
 But a church that forced them to wed also didn’t condone divorce so he was locked in.

-My father had a kid with a woman he slept with that never would’ve been a long standing relationship.
-Sound familiar?
+My father slept with a woman he had no long-term intentions plans with and a baby happened from it...sound familiar?
 They had zero but God in common.
-So you got this dude who is married, essentially against his will and he’s trying to do the right thing so he plays the role...badly, but plays the role.
+Now you got this dude who is married, essentially against his will and he’s trying to do the right thing so he plays the role...badly, but plays the role.
 They produce 3 more kids.

 My dad was an orphan.
 Literally no extended place to call home at times because even his family members wouldn’t offer him a stable extended residence.
 He was eventually adopted by a woman at a church he attended but he had to fend for himself for a long time.
 This had to provide an ass load of feelings of displacement, rejection, low-self esteem, and an extreme lack of faith in the familial construct because he never experienced it.
 How can you be a dad if you never had one?
 THEN, how can you be a dad if you didn’t want to be one?
 AND THEN, how can you be a dad when you never had one, didn’t want to be one, and are being forced to be one with someone you didn’t want to be with?????
 HOLY SHIT the mind fuck on this dude is pretty bananas.